nsorvino/CreateShare-Website/README.md

 └── vite.config.ts
 ```

+## Prerequisites

+- Node.js 22 (or any version ≥ 20.18.0).
+The PostCSS pipeline relies on `crypto.hash`, introduced in Node 20.18.
+- npm 10+ (ships with Node 22).
+Other package managers work too; adjust commands accordingly.

-## Getting Started
+## Setup

-1. Install Node.js 18 or newer.
+1. Install dependencies (installs `react-router-dom` for routing):
-2. Install dependencies:
    ```sh
    npm install
    ```
-3. Start the local dev server:
+2. Start the dev server:
    ```sh
    npm run dev
    ```
-4. Visit the URL printed in the terminal (usually `http://localhost:5173`) and the landing page will hot-reload as you edit files in `src/`.
+3. Visit the URL shown in the terminal (usually `http://localhost:5173`).
+The landing page and mission page hot-reload as you edit files in `src/`.

 ## Available Scripts

-- `npm run dev` – start the Vite development server with hot module replacement.
+- `npm run dev` – launch Vite with HMR.
-- `npm run build` – type-check via `tsc -b` and create an optimized production build in `dist/`.
+- `npm run build` – run TypeScript’s project references and emit the optimized Vite production bundle.
-- `npm run preview` – serve the contents of `dist/` locally to verify the production bundle.
+- `npm run preview` – preview the production build locally.
-- `npm run lint` – run ESLint across the project.
+- `npm run lint` – lint all source files via ESLint.

-## Styling and Theming
+## Styling Notes

-- Brand colors, font families, and global layout defaults are centralized inside `src/index.css`.
-- Tailwind utility classes reference those theme tokens (for example, `bg-brand-blue` and `font-garamond`).
-- Update the logo or imagery by dropping new files in `public/` and adjusting the `img` `src` attributes in `Landing.tsx`.
-- Replace the placeholder App Store / Google Play links and footer URLs with production destinations before launch.
+- Theme tokens live in `src/index.css` under the `@theme` block.
+Update colors or typography once and Tailwind utilities (e.g., `bg-brand-blue`) follow suit.
+- Logos and imagery come from `public/`.
+Swap assets there; references use root-relative paths like `/logo_dark_blue.png`.
+- Mission page typography is ready for long-form copy—replace the placeholder paragraphs in `src/Mission.tsx` with the real mission statement.

 ## Production Build